Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Weight Range: 2lb 5oz & Above

 Our Notes: Small adult bats are designed for players who are not quite ready for a full-sized bat but have outgrown the junior sizes.
-This size provides the right balance for those in the height range of 1.68m to 1.75m.
+This size provides the ideal balance for individuals within the height range of 1.68m to 1.75m.

 Short Handle - SH